ggmohanasundaram/deloitte/README.md

                         {"timestamp":1509244632053,"status":403,"error":"Forbidden","exception":"org.springframework.security.access.AccessDeniedException","message":"Access Denied","path":"/api/customers"}

-    2. A mobile application used by customer service representatives that uses the API to retrieve and update the customers details.
+Use Case2:   A mobile application used by customer service representatives that uses the API to retrieve and update the customers details.

        Step 1 : The external customers will be given client id as "deloitte.internal".